Our Online High School Program

 - AP Statistics

-For high school students who aim to go to college, AP courses are an opportunity to earn credits toward their degree.
-We also allow high school students to take college courses while in high school through our dual enrollment program.
+For high school students who aim to go to college, AP courses provide students the opportunity to earn college credits while in high school.
+Students also can take college courses while enrolled at CCA through our College in High School program.

-Our cyber charter school acknowledges that no student is the same and no student learns the same way.
-Some students excel in certain areas and struggle with others.
-For some school comes easily, and for others it takes more time to tackle.
+Our public cyber charter school acknowledges that no two students are the same and no two students learn the same way.
 Because of this, CCA offers students the opportunity to learn between school years with our online summer school program.
-The online summer programs are a great way to explore electives, get ahead with additional courses or catch up on credits.
+This is a great way to explore electives, get ahead with additional courses or catch up on credits.

-For the teachers and staff at CCA who are dedicated to helping high school students succeed, graduation is not the end.
+Our teachers and staff at CCA are dedicated to helping students succeed.
+For our high school students, graduation is not the end.
 In fact, it is quite the opposite.

-Keeping a student’s life after high school graduation is the focus of our online education, CCA provides in-depth support to ensure parents and students understand the graduation requirements and are well prepared for life beyond high school.
+Because a student’s life after earning a high school diploma is the focus of our online learning, CCA provides in-depth support to ensure parents and students understand graduation requirements and are well prepared for life beyond high school.

-At CCA, college- and career-planning classes start engaging students in conversations about the future in eighth grade.
-In high school, the curriculum shifts each year to meet students where they are, beginning with introducing them to different career paths and having them take interest surveys to match them with potential fields.
-These surveys are repeated each year to encourage students to consider a variety of ideas and to reinforce the need to start thinking about the future.
-By senior year, students are turning concept into practice.
+At CCA, college- and career-planning classes start engaging students in conversations about their future beginning in middle school.
+In our online high school programs, the curriculum shifts each year to meet students where they are, beginning by introducing them to career paths and having them take interest surveys to match them with potential fields.
+These surveys are repeated each year to encourage students to consider a variety of ideas and reinforce the need to start thinking about the future.
+By their senior year, students are turning concepts into practice.

-When students reach 12th grade, the curriculum splits into two paths: college and career.
-Students have the option to select the course that best meets their plans and receive the information most relevant to their path.
+When students reach 12th grade, the educational program splits into two paths: college and career preparation.
+Students can select the courses that best meet their plans and receive the information most relevant to their path.
 Students who are undecided about their future can follow both tracks.

-Students who opt for the college track receive guidance related to identifying schools and majors, applying to college, understanding financial aid and organizing their time effectively.
+Students who opt for the college track receive guidance related to identifying schools and majors, applying to colleges, understanding financial aid and organizing their time effectively.

 The career track includes education about workplace norms and expectations, and training to develop skills with interviewing, applying for jobs and writing resumes and cover letters.

-CCA’s STEM and Arts and Humanities conservatories take career readiness a step further by coordinating job-shadowing and internship opportunities.
-At CCA, we help high school students find internship opportunities in their fields of interest and encourage them to get experience in high school.
+At CCA, we help high school students find internship opportunities in their fields of interest and encourage them to get experience while they are still in high school.
 That focus in our online learning gives them a head start compared to students at other schools who might not get an internship until college or after graduation, which speaks to the quality of our online high school program and the self-motivation of our students.

-In addition to a large number of online college tours and various in-person college tours, CCA coordinates with college admissions counselors to come into our Family Service Centers around the state.
+In addition to a large number of online and in-person college tours, CCA coordinates with college admissions counselors to visit our Family Service Centers around the state.

 CCA ensures graduating seniors are prepared for the transition from high school to becoming productive community members.
 Certified guidance counselors at CCA work with each student to plan for life after graduation.

-CCA holds in-person graduation ceremonies across the state so parents can see the monumental moment when their children walk across the stage in their caps and gowns to receive their diplomas.
-Although our high school students take classes online, we believe their hard work and success should be recognized with a ceremony and celebration filled with music, food and family photo opportunities.
+CCA holds in-person graduation ceremonies across the state so parents can see the monumental moment when their child walks across the stage in their cap and gown to receive their high school diploma.
+Although our seniors take advantage of online learning, we believe their hard work and success should be recognized with a ceremony and celebration filled with music, food and family photo opportunities.

-CCA high school students must successfully earn a minimum of 21 credits to graduate.
-Click here for our graduation requirements.
+CCA high school students must earn a minimum of 21 credits to graduate.
+Explore our graduation requirements for more information.